Wherein I use IDAPython to put together a processor module for the Holtek HT68FB560 MCU, so I can properly disassemble my mouse's firmware.

 Every module must have an ID - third-party modules (like mine!) are obliged to start in the 0x8000 range.
 Every module has flags that control a wide range of behaviour in the IDA kernel; these include things like "supports 32-bit addressing", "stack grows up", "user can't move segments", "has delayed jumps/calls", "has conditional instructions".
 I read through the entire list and decided none of them seemed relevant to me.

-segreg_size and tbyte_size are irrelevant to our processor, as we don't have segment registers or long doubles (apparently tbyte is what IDA calls a long double, internally).
+are irrelevant to our processor, as we don't have segment registers or long double

 The fields starting with reg_ are for configuring registers.
 This MCU is weird in that almost all of its registers are really just special memory locations; IDA's setup is clearly designed for more common architectures (think, for instance, of how x86 has eax, ebx, ecx, edx, ebp, and so forth).
 The Holtek MCU only has the accumulator A. Even the venerable 6502 has A, X and Y...!